darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

   * add comments to code in broken out routes.

 ### 351. YelpCamp: User Associations: Comment
+* when new comment form is displayed, automatically use username instead of having author filled in.
 ### 352. YelpCamp: User Associations: Campground